 I give more time to the important conversations.

 I drink a glass of wine slower.

-And most importantly, in my own small way, I am helping others.
+And most importantly, in my own small way, I help others.
 I don’t need to grandstand about it.
 I am just thankful I am the helper and not on the other side.

-While at times I am best alone, I know for certain I am much better when I am together with those who in so many ways make me more purposeful, more focused, more associative and giving.
+While at times I am best alone, I know for certain I am much better when I am together with those who, in so many ways, make me more purposeful, more focused, more associative, and more giving.